0xPolygonID/docs/docs/issuer/issuer-configuration.md

 :::note
 The DID configured for the UI or API-UI works under the following rules:
-1. if a did is provided in the .env-api file it will be checked for its existence in the vault, in case it is different from the one in the vault, the latter will be updated.
+1. if a DID is provided in the .env-api file, it will be checked for its existence in the vault.
+In case it is different from the one in the vault, the latter will be updated.
-2. If a did is not provided in the file, it will be searched in the vault.
+2. If a DID is not provided in the file, it will be searched in the vault.
-3. When a did is created with this method, it is saved both in the .env-api file and in the vault.
+3. When a DID is created with this method, it is saved both in the .env-api file and in the vault.
 :::

 .env-api